marick/mockery_extras/how_mockery_works.md

 ```

-That's a problem for testing.
+Testing is harder.
 What goes in the `????` below?

 ```elixir
   test "days_from" do